tmurakami/mockito4k/README.md

 - aryEq

 Applying a matcher written in Java to a function that does not accept null may throw an `IllegalStateException` with the message `xxx must not be null`.
-In that case, use the `by` function as follows:
+In that case, use `by` function as follows:

 ```kotlin
 mock.doSomething(by(MatchersWrittenInJava.matchesSomething()))